NapsterInBlue/MoviesMetricsMusings/content/articles/2020-05_14 people over politicians.md

 <center>{% img {static}/images/yang_gang/3_people/transparency.PNG %}</center>
 <br></br>

 On the other hand, nobody campaigns in a vacuum.
-Primaries are a messy afair where of all of the campaigns are trying to elbow for rank over one another.
+Primaries are a messy affair where all of the campaigns are trying to elbow for rank over one another.
 For instance, the precincts that we won outright were a result of data'ing our way into where we thought the other candidates were playing and putting focus where there was virtually free real-estate.
 And so regardless of intent, that means that information shared is indeed, information shared.

 On the other, *other* hand, it was an objectively *good thing* to champion how low our average donation was.
 Or to publicly host progress bars to our fundraising goals (80% of my donations were between 11p and 12a on the last night of a goal push).
 And while it's clear they recognized this issue wasn't cut-and-dry